 Where do you find your recipes?

-Some of my recipes are based on a single recipe that I’ve tweaked to make it healthier.
-In these cases I mention the original recipe, sometimes also adding a breakdown of the nutritional value for that recipe to compare it to the healthified version.
+Some of my recipes are based on a single recipe that I’ve tweaked to some extent.
+In these cases, I mention the original recipe.
 Other recipes are a combination of several different recipes.
 Recently, I’ve been coming up with my own recipes – it turns out that after years of cooking and baking, one gets a general idea of the basics and of what works/doesn’t work.